R4DDER5/CZ/project-scope.md

 ### PROJECT SCOPE

 #### Site Design and Development
 The design of the site will be provided in whatever appropriate format is required, the design of the site may not be finalised before the project has begun.
 Design work will be signed off via senior management before proceeding to be implemented.
 Visuals will be available during the course of the project build to enable page and display structure.
-The site will need to be responsive to accommodate various browser types and devices.
+The site will include the feature of allowing client templates incorporation latest technologies and web standards.
+The site will need to be responsive to accommodate various browser types and devices, this is extremely important to consider due to the different templates that will be avialable.
 Development will need to continue without final visuals.
-The site will include the feature of allowing client templates which should be able to handle complex interface functionality such as CSS and javascript.

 #### Server Requirements and Framework
 The server will need the option for scaleability.
 Final decision has yet to made with the following options considered.